grmontpetit/datetime-parser/README.md

 - Yacc: This tool is standard on most UNIX operating systems.
 The GNU bison tool provides the same functionality.

-- C compiler: Any standard C compiler, including Gnu CC, will be fine.
+- C compiler: Any standard C compiler, including Gnu CC (g++), will be fine.

 - Make tool: This tool is required to use the sample Makefile to simplify building.